uwu/uwu.network/src/pages/~sink/blog/2022/10/wayland.md

 to the X server to mediate things.

 Another component that just talks to X is the compositor.
-In most mainstream cases the compositor comes with your window manager, but outside of *desktop environments* this is less common, and a separate one such as **compton** or **picom** may be used.
+In most mainstream cases the compositor comes with your window manager, but outside *desktop environments* this is less common, and a separate one such as **compton** or **picom** may be used.

 The job of the compositor is to take all the windows' graphics and combine them in a pretty way.
 This is where transparency, blur, rounded corners, and shadows come from.
-They can also do things like enable vsync, if thats what you prefer.
+They can also do things like enable vsync, if that's what you prefer.
 (note that in most cases your GPU driver probably has a better option, such as mesa's `TearFree` setting)

-A very important thing to note here is that the compositor is optional, and if its not running, X will just composite windows itself, very basically with no effects.
+A very important thing to note here is that the compositor is optional, and if it's not running, X will just composite windows itself, very basically with no effects.

 The X compositor is what's known as *active* - this means it has to ask X for all the pixel data,